OpenBankProject/TEuro/README.md

 # Properties

-* TEuros can only be transferred between addresses that have confirmed Know your Customer (KYC) information.
+* TEuros can only be transferred between addresses that have confirmed Know Your Customer (KYC) information.
 * The KYC information of addresses are validated by certified institutions such as large banks or national ID schemes.
 * Each transaction records the KYC information (legal name) of both the from and to address at the time of the transaction
-* The number of TEuros will be variable and will match Euros reserves.
+* The number of TEuros will be variable and will match Euros reserves i.e. Euros in Bank accounts (or other Euro Stable coins?).
 The quantity will start small.
 * The value of a TEuro will be pegged to the Euro